Automorphism groups of Steiner triple systems: Partial Steiner triple systems

-As in \cite{Ca}, we construct the projective space $P$ over $GF(2)$ whose points are all nonempty subsets of $V'$, the triples of $P$ being all triples of subsets of $ V'$ whose symmetric difference is empty.
-Any permutation of the points of $V'$ extends uniquely to an automorphism of $P.$
+As in \cite{Ca}, we use the projective space $P=PG(n'-1,2)$ whose points are the $2^{n'} - 1$ nonempty subsets of (the set of points of) $V' $, the lines of $P$ being all triples of subsets of $ V'$ whose symmetric difference is empty.
+Any permutation of the points of $V'$ extends uniquely to an automorphism of $P.$ Every point $w$ of $P$ has size $|w|$ as a subset of~$V'$.

-Again as in \cite{Ca}, we construct from the STS $P$ and the PSTS $V'$ an STS $U$ as follows: for each triple $a, b, c $ of $V'$, we replace the triples
+Again as in \cite{Ca}, we construct from the STS $P$ and the PSTS $V'$ an STS $U$ whose points are those of $P$, as follows: for every triple $a, b, c $ of $V'$, replace the triples

 of $P$ by the new triples